|

 this rare 17th century house was demolished,

-says the house fell into decay for some years before it was demolished.
+The house fell into decay for years before it was demolished.

 ["Horatio Kitchener at Crotta",